by Brooke Anguiano, LawnStarter Research Analyst

 August 14, 2017

 The deadliest animal in the world, killing up to one million people per year, lives in your backyard, and Memphians are no stranger to them.
 The pesky mosquito has a resound reputation for the most annoying part of summer, and unfortunately Memphis has been prime real estate for these pests since the outbreaks of yellow fever in the 17th century.
 Most all deaths from mosquitoes today happen in Sub-Saharan Africa and are a result of the Malaria virus.
 Memphis, however, is struggling to keep the West Nile Virus at bay.
 There have been three cases of West Nile Virus in Shelby county this past spring.
-Below are preventative measures to ensure these pests stay out of the yard.
+In order to make the most of your Memphis summer, here are a few tips on ridding your backyard of mosquitos.

 Mosquitoes flock to standing water, spending their first ten days of life in water.
 It is very important that after the first large rainfall of spring to start being conscious of standing water.